Pact of Misenum

 The Pact of Misenum was a treaty to end the naval blockade of the Italian Peninsula during the war between the Second Triumvirate and Sextus Pompey.
-Signed in 39 BC, the triumvirs allowed Sextus Pompeius to retain his control of Sicily and Sardinia and also granted him control of Corsica and the Peloponnesus.
+Signed in 39 BC, the triumvirs allowed Sextus Pompeius to retain his control of Sicily and Sardinia and also granted him control of Corsica and the Peloponnese.
 They also promised him a future augurate and consulship for 33 BC.
 In exchange, Pompeius agreed to end his blockade of Italy, supply Rome with grain and halt his piracy.

 The pact later fell apart when one of the triumvirs, Mark Antony, refused to cede control of Achaea.
 Pompeius then resumed hostilities against the triumvirs before being defeated in 36 BC at the naval Battle of Naulochus by Marcus Vipsanius Agrippa.

 According to Joyce Reynolds, inscriptions at Aphrodisias in Asia Minor are compatible with dating the Treaty of Misenum to the second half of August, 39 BC.
 Roman authors agree that it was only after this Treaty was signed that the Roman general Publius Ventidius could be sent to Syria and Phoenicia to fight the Parthians, who had taken control of that area during the time of strife among the Roman triumvirs who had succeeded Julius Caesar.
 Even after that strife was temporarily abated by the Treaty of Brundisium (September 40 BC), there was still trouble from the pirate/commander Sextus Pompey, who, operating out of his base in Sicily, was cutting off essential food supplies from Egypt to Rome, causing considerable distress throughout Italy.
 The Pact of Misenum brought temporary relief to this distressing situation for Rome, and it was only after this pact was signed that the Roman triumvirs felt that they could dispatch their able general, Publius Ventidius, to Syria to fight the Parthians.